Bitcoin-ABC/bitcoin-abc/doc/chronik-electrum.md

 bitcoind -chronik -chronikelectrumbind=127.0.0.1:50001:t
 ```

-The `-chronikelectrumbind` is used to bind the Electrum server to the target network `ip:port:protocol`, where protocol can be either:
+The `-chronikelectrumbind` option is used to bind the Electrum server to the target network `ip:port:protocol`, where protocol can be either:
  - `t` for TCP
  - `s` for TLS (formerly refered to as SSL in the protocol documentation)
  - `w` for WS